Stabilizing the unstable output of persistent homology computations: Theory: Stability from convolutions

 \section{Theory: Stability from convolutions}

 In this section we show how functions may be stabilized by convolving them with a kernel.
+In Section~\ref{sec:ph-computations}, we will apply these results to the function $h:\R^n \to \R$ discussed in the introduction.
 First, we give three general results with various assumptions on the function and the kernel.
 Next, we apply them in three particular cases: the simple triangular kernel and the commonly used Epanechnikov and Gaussian kernels.
 We then outline a few specific examples, some of which will be explored via experiment in the next section.